-5.5 Institutional Impacts of Profitable Research Outputs and Industry-Collaboration a.
-Collaboration with Yokogawa (Japanese) Company
+5.5 Institutional Impacts of Research Outputs and Industry-Collaboration

-These early research breakthroughs with a the clear vision of an our esteemed 7th Vice entrepreneurial university, inspired Chancellor, Professor Joseph Ajienka inline with the request from the Faculty of Engineering (then a college) to demerge the Department of Electrical /Electronic Engineering into two, Department of Electrical Engineering (EE); and namely: Department of Electronic and Computer Engineering (ECE) respectively in 2013 after senate approval.
-The Department of Mechatronic Engineering was also created inline with NUC The department of Electronic and Computer guidelines.
-Engineering was to house Communication Engineering,

-Computer Engineering, Embedded Systems, Automation, Robotics and emerging digital technologies.
-This new department of ECE gave UNIPORT an automatic global visibility and advantage in the field of Control, instrumentation and automation.
-This new development made the department of EEE to attract her first ever International Collaboration with Yokogawa Instrumentation and Automation Company, a global Japanese leading company in automation, Control and Instrumentation.
+These early research breakthroughs with a the clear vision of an entrepreneurial university, inspired our esteemed 7th Vice Chancellor, Professor Joseph Ajienka inline with the request from the Faculty of Engineering (then a college) to demerge the Department of Electrical /Electronic Engineering into two, namely: Department of Electrical Engineering (EE); and Department of Electronic and Computer Engineering (ECE) respectively in 2013 after senate approval .
+The Department of Mechatronic Engineering was also created inline with NUC guidelines.
+The department of Electronic and Computer Engineering, Kautomation, Robotics and emerging digital technologies.
+This new department of ECE gave UNIPORT an automatic global visibility and advantage in the field of Control, instrumentation and automation .
+This new development made the department of EEE to attract her first ever International Collaboration with Yokogawa Instrumentation and Automation.

 The impact of this collaboration is unquantifiable till today.
-Through this partnership today, the Department has received some digital equipment in control and automation; some of the students have gotten Six (months) Internship placements with both industrial experience and good monthly allowances to complement; and also, some of the exceptional students were given NYSC placements and gainful employment thereafter.
+Through this partnership today, the Department has received some digital equipment in control and automation; some of the students have gotten Six(months) Internship placements with both industrial experience and good monthly allowances to complement; and also, some of the exceptional students were given NYSC placements and gainful employment thereafter.
 This new Department (ECE) also led to the birth of the Centre for Information and Telecommunication Engineering (CITE).
 Plates 14-15.